Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Introduction

 The proposed estimator belongs to pre-test estimation by construction \citep{giles1993pre} and is non-regular.
-Exact inference for pre-test estimation is difficult because the estimator depends on the randomness of the test procedure.
-This issue cannot be solved by sample splitting that divides the sample into two parts for testing and estimation, separately \citep{toyoda1979pre}.
-This is because sample splitting cannot bypass the issue of the additional randomness due to pre-testing and therefore the impact of pre-testing still remains.
-Our test statistic and estimator are constructed based on the whole sample data.
-To take into account the impact of pre-testing, we decompose the test-based elastic integrative estimator into orthogonal components, one is affected by the pre-testing and the other is not.
+We consider null, local, and fixed alternative hypotheses for the pre-testing, representing three scenarios when the comparability assumption required for the RW data is zero, weakly, and strongly violated, respectively.
+Notably, the fixed alternative formulates the bias of the RW score of the HTE parameter to be fixed, under which the pre-test statistic goes to infinity as the sample size increases.
+Thus, the inference under the fixed alternative can not capture the finite-sample behavior of the test and estimator well and lacks uniform validity.
+A common strategy to obtain uniform inference validity for non-regular estimators is considering the local alternative, which formulates the bias of the RW score to be in the $n^{-1/2}$ neighborhood of zero.
+The inference under the local alternative provides a better approximation of the finite-sample behavior of the proposed estimator.
+Such strategies have been considered in designing trials for sample size/power calculation and in the weak instrument, partial identification, and classification literature \citep{staiger1994instrumental,cheng2008robust,laber2011adaptive}.
+Under the local alternative, when the testing distribution is non-degenerate, exact inference for pre-test estimation is complex because the estimator depends on the randomness of the test procedure.
+This issue cannot be solved by splitting the sample into two parts for testing and estimation separately \citep{toyoda1979pre}.
+The reason is that sample splitting cannot bypass the issue of the additional randomness due to pre-testing, and therefore the impact of pre-testing remains.
+Also, our test statistic and estimator are constructed based on the whole sample data.
+To consider the effect of pre-testing, we decompose the test-based elastic integrative estimator into orthogonal components; one is affected by the pre-testing, and the other is not.
 This step reveals the asymptotic distributions of the proposed estimator to be mixture distributions involving a truncated normal component with ellipsoid truncation and a normal component.
-To demonstrate the non-regularity issue, we also consider local alternatives \citep{staiger1994instrumental,cheng2008robust,laber2011adaptive}.
-Importantly, the local alternative formulates the situation when the assumption required for the RW data is weakly violated.
-This strategy provides a better approximation of the finite-sample behavior of the proposed estimator.
 Under this framework, we provide a data-adaptive procedure to select the threshold of the test statistic that promises the smallest mean square error (MSE) of the proposed estimator.
-Lastly, we propose an elastic procedure to construct confidence intervals (CIs), which is adaptive to the local alternative and the fixed alternative and has good finite-sample coverage properties.
+Lastly, we propose an elastic procedure to construct confidence intervals (CIs), which are adaptive to the local and fixed alternative and have good finite-sample coverage properties.